olcf/olcf-user-docs/services_and_applications/slate/storage.rst

 ^^^^^^^^^^^^^^^^^

 #.
-   From the main screen of a project go to the **Storage** option in the hamburger menu on the left hand side of the screen.
+   From the main screen of a project go to the **Storage** option in the hamburger menu on the left hand side of the screen, then click ``Persistent Volume Claims``

    .. image:: /images/slate/storage-highlighted.png
       :target: /images/slate/storage-highlighted.png
-      :alt: Hamburger Menu
+      :alt: Persistent Volume Claim Menu

 #.
-   In the upper right click the **Create Storage** button.
+   In the upper right click the **Create Persistent Volume Claim** button.

    .. image:: /images/slate/create-storage.png